RamenDR/ramen/docs/install.md

 ### S3 store

-Ramen preserves metadata related to VolumeReplication resources in an S3 compatible object store.
+Ramen preserves cluster data related to PV resources in an S3 compatible object store.
 An S3 store endpoint is hence required as part of the setup.

-Ramen specifically stores PV metadata for a replicated PVC, to restore the same across peer cluster prior to deploying the PVCs of the application, to ensure proper binding of the PVC resources to the replicated storage end points.
+Ramen specifically stores PV cluster data for a replicated PVC, to restore the same across peer cluster prior to deploying the PVCs of the application, to ensure proper binding of the PVC resources to the replicated storage end points.